AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 'Assign
 -------

-`'Assign` is a overridable attribute called in place of copy where the object to be assigned has to be modified (ie otherwise that's a copy constructor call). different from the legacy Ada Adjust primitive in that it has an argument refering to the initial value.
+`'Assign` is an overridable attribute called in place of copy where the object to be assigned has to be modified (i.e. otherwise that's a copy constructor call).
+It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value.
 Note that the From parameter of `'Assign` is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
 This value is provided for reference but is not expected to be modified.